>>> Sensing Protocol

 Sensing shifts attention from internal activation to external reality.

-This reduces cognitive load, interrupts spirals, and stabilizes the Head center.
+This reduces cognitive load, interrupts internal loops, and stabilizes the Head center.

 It is the most accessible protocol and often the fastest to complete.